dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 Once we know all edge cases, we need to understand our problem and find a scalar solution.

 ASCII characters are values in the range from `0` to `127` (inclusive).
 It means that we can find invalid ASCII bytes by just searching for values that are larger than `127`.
-If we treat `byte` (unsigned) as `sbyte` (signed), it's a matter of performing "is less than zero" check.
+If we treat `byte` (unsigned, range from 0 to 255) as `sbyte` (signed, range from -128 to 127), it's a matter of performing "is less than zero" check.

 The binary representation of 0-127 range is following: